 The modelling of air pollution is an important tool for providing early information related to ambient air quality status in future.
-This study used the statistical distribution method in order to predict future O_3 concentrations.
-In previous studies, the PM{10} pollutant was investigated by numerous researchers to predict the exceedance level using statistical distribution.
-The prediction of exceedances and return period at four different locations in Malaysia, namely Kuantan, Kota Kinabalu, Nilai and Johor Bharu was done using gamma distribution (Sansuddin et al., 2011).
-Similar studies comparing generalized extreme value distribution (GEV) and generalized Pareto distribution (GPD) to develop a model for extreme PM{10} data in Johor Bharu to estimate the return period were conducted (Amin et al., 2015).
-These studies mostly focused on PM{10} concentrations.
+This study used the statistical distribution method in order to predict future O3 concentrations.
+In previous studies, the $PM{10}$ pollutant was investigated by numerous researchers to predict the exceedance level using statistical distribution.
+The prediction of exceedances and return period at four different locations in Malaysia, namely Kuantan, Kota Kinabalu, Nilai and Johor Bharu was done using gamma distribution [7].
+Similar studies comparing generalized extreme value distribution (GEV) and generalized Pareto distribution (GPD) to develop a model for extreme PM10 data in Johor Bharu to estimate the return period were conducted [8].
+These studies mostly focused on PM10 concentrations.
 This indicated that there are limited statistical distribution studies on O3 concentrations.
-For instance, gamma and lognormal distributions were applied in Pasir Gudang to examine the return period of O3 (Hamid et al., 2018).
-The studies on statistical distributions to predict the exceedance probablity and return period of O3 focused more on common, widely used statistical distributions.
+For instance, gamma and lognormal distributions were applied in Pasir Gudang to examine the return period of $O_3$ [9].
+The studies on statistical distributions to predict the exceedance probability and return period of O3 focused more on common, widely used statistical distributions.